 After confiscation and sale, the mission was returned to the church by President Lincoln in 1862, but because of its isolation it had crumbled fast.
 The shell of the church remained, and in the early 1900s a new roof was provided and a few years later a fund of \$50,000 was given by the Hearst Mission Restoration Fund.
-The cloisters were rebuilt by the Franciscans Fathers.
-It is now used as a training school for candidates to the Franciscan Brotherhood of the Province of Santa Barbara.
-Harry Downie of Carmel was in charge of the restoration work and the decorations within the church as he has been at both Carmel and San Juan missions.
-Father Gregory is the priest in charge.
+The cloisters were rebuilt by the Franciscan Fathers.
+Harry Downie of Carmel was in charge of the restoration work and the decorations within the church as he has also been for Carmel and San Juan missions.